emredagli/physics-constants-explorer/README.md

 Formulation of `σ` was [theoretically derived](https://edisciplinas.usp.br/pluginfile.php/48089/course/section/16461/qsp_chapter10-plank.pdf) by using the other physical and mathematical constants.

-Now, let's think oppositely amd assume we have a function which takes:
+Now, let's think oppositely and assume we have a function which takes:

-* Target value: 5.670374E-8 (in [Scientific Notation](https://en.wikipedia.org/wiki/Scientific_notation))
+* Target value: 5.670374419E-8 (in [Scientific Notation](https://en.wikipedia.org/wiki/Scientific_notation))
 * Target unit: $\mathrm{kg}\\times\mathrm{s}^{-3}\\times\mathrm{K}^{-4}$
 * List of physical constants with their units ($k$, $h$, $c$, ...)
 * List of mathematical constants ($\pi$, $e$, ...)